1981 Professional Air Traffic Controllers Organization strike: Aftermath

 The failure of the PATCO strike reshaped the American labor movement.
 Unionization within the U.S. steadily declined, from 20.9% in 1981 to 10% in 2024.
 The strike encouraged employers, with the backing of the federal government, to wield the threat of permanent replacement as a strikebreaking weapon.
 Consequently, labor unions grew more hesitant about going out on strike, and employers grew bolder.

 Labor historian Joseph McCartin writes that before the PATCO strike, permanent replacements were used in roughly one out of every 70–80 major work stoppages.
 "In the first ten years after 1981, employers used permanent replacements in roughly one out of seven major work stoppages."
-As an example, he cites the 1983 battle between Phelps Dodge Corporation, a copper-mining and smelting company, and its Arizona miners.
+As an example, he cites the 1983 dispute between Phelps Dodge Corporation, a copper-mining and smelting company, and its Arizona miners.
 In the past, each side would eventually agree on a new contract after the unionized miners went on strike.
 But in 1983, as soon as the miners struck, Phelps Dodge brought in 1,300 permanent replacements, protected by the Arizona National Guard, so that the mines could continue to operate.
 The replacement workers voted to decertify the union, "completing the destruction of collective bargaining in the copper mines."
 McCartin quotes the Phelps Dodge president who said that after PATCO, "Suddenly people realized, Hell, you can beat a union."